admin-bootcamps/python-templates/README.md

 ## 1. Setup: Python in VSCode

+### Create a Virtual Environment

-In a new window, click 'Open Folder' and open your python_files folder.
+1. In a new window, click 'Open Folder' and open your python_files folder.
 If a pop up comes up, click 'Yes, I trust the Authors'.

-Press Ctrl+Shift+P and start typing 'Python: Create Environment' until the option appears.
+2. Press Ctrl+Shift+P and start typing 'Python: Create Environment' until the option appears.

-Click 'Venv'.
+3. Click 'Venv'.

-Choose the latest version of Python you have installed.
+4. Choose the latest version of Python you have installed.
-Wait until your environment is created.
+5. Wait until your environment is created.
 You'll see a folder called '.venv' appear.

-If you don't see the folders in the siderbar, press Ctrl+B to show/hide the folders list.
+6. If you don't see the folders in the siderbar, press Ctrl+B to show/hide the folders list.

-When this process is finished, a pop up in the bottom-right corner will say 'The following environment is selected: d:\python_files\.venv\......'
+7. When this process is finished, a pop up in the bottom-right corner will say 'The following environment is selected: d:\python_files\.venv\......'

-Press Ctrl+` to show the Terminal.
+8. Press Ctrl+` to show the Terminal.

-Click the expand arrow next to the '+' and open a Command Prompt window.
+9. Click the expand arrow next to the '+' and open a Command Prompt window.
-You should see your current file location with (.venv) before it.
+10. You should see your current file location with (.venv) before it.
 This confirms your virtual environment is set up and active.

+### Install Requirements with pip

 Type `pip --version` and press Enter to make sure you have pip installed.
 You should get something like this: